-Sorry – there are no golf courses in the BVI, however there is a planned development on Tortola but that is some years off If you are in desperate need of a golf game it is relatively easy to take the ferry from Virgin Gorda to St. Thomas, USVI (three times a week) where the Mahogany Run Golf Club is open to public players.
+Sorry – there are no golf courses in the BVI, however if you are in desperate need of a golf game it is relatively easy to take the ferry from Virgin Gorda to St. Thomas, USVI (three times a week) where the Mahogany Run Golf Club is open to public players.
 You can also hire a helicopter to take you and your friends to Mahogany Run via the airports at Virgin Gorda and Charlotte Amalie (STT).
-Check out this famous course athttp://www.mahoganyrungolf.com/course.asp
+Check out this famous course at http://www.mahoganyrungolf.com/course.asp

 We would like to do some island hopping.
 Is this possible?

 There are any number of ways to visit the different islands that make up the BVI's, you may take a ferry to several of the islands, go on day sail trips, hire a small power boat for the day or hire a charter flight.
 There are ferry services that operate between Virgin Gorda, Tortola, Jost Van Dyke and Anegada.
 Day sail companies also do day excursions to all the other islands depending on their guests wishes.
+DiveBVI also runs a multi-island snorkeling and lunch excursion lasting all day that visits several different islands.
 For a full list of ferry departure times and destinations see the web link under Ferries at http://www.adagiovilla.com/getting-to-virgin-gorda.php

 How do we get to Adagio Villa from the airport or ferry dock?